Mound 72: Beaded or Birdman burial

+Exotic Cache Burial

+The Beaded Burial was accompanied by other high status burials.
+A group of seven women nicknamed the "Exotic Cache burial" had grave goods, including 1,674 marine shell beads, a large amount of mica, copper-covered wooden scepters, 15 chunkey stones and 709 finely made arrowheads collected from throughout the Mississippian world, specifically caches from Tennessee, southern Illinois, Wisconsin and a batch from the Caddoan Mississippian peoples in Oklahoma.
+These women may have been the preeminent people buried in Mound 72.
+The arrowheads strongly indicated that Cahokia had extensive trade links in North America.

 Mound 72sub2 and 72sub3

 This mound was constructed precisely over the remains of a dismantled charnel house that was thought to have been erected at roughly the same time as the woodhenge post which it is next to.
-Interred in the mound were 2 recently deceased men and several bundled burials, probably the previous residents of the charnel house who had waited for the elite personages to die in order to be interred with them.
+Interred in the mound were two recently deceased men and several bundled burials, probably the previous residents of the charnel house who had waited for the elite personages to die in order to be interred with them.
 Over this first phase a 46 ft square platform with two levels and ramp on its eastern side was constructed.
 The next episode of construction at this location involved a pit being dug into the mound and a cache of various grave goods being deposited in it.
 A large rectangular pit was dug into the southeast corner of the mound and a mass burial of 24 women was made in it.
 A new layer of fill was added to the mound and it was extended to the southeast toward Mound 72sub1, for a ramp or extension over the mass burial.

+Mound 72Sub2

+Shell Bead Cache Burials

+In the western part of the mound, a pit of 35,361 shell beads was placed on top of a group of 19 probable women (Features 236 and 237), thus nicknamed the Shell Bead Cache.
+Along with the 32,789 lightning whelk columella beads, 2,327 seed beads, and 245 whole shell beads, was the largest lightning whelk cup ever found, about 39 cm long.
+This, including the stone effigy of a woman holding a lightning whelk cup, indicates the importance of lightning whelk cups, and the women that probably crafted them.
+These elite crafters may have been retainers for the seven women in the Exotic Cache Burial (see above).
+These marine shell artifacts are the most numerous from Mississippian sites except for the Spiro site.